Press Ewing

 Origin/History

-Originated in Christian County, Kentucky, and introduced to notice by J. S. Downer.
-Warder notes that the apple was sent to him by Downer, from whom trees were also procured that had already borne fruit.
-The fruit bears a resemblance to the Smokehouse (Warder).
+Press Ewing originated in Christian County, Kentucky, and was introduced to notice by J. S. Downer (Downing).
+Warder notes that this Kentucky apple was sent to him by J. S. Downer, from whom trees were also procured which had already borne fruit by the time of his writing.

 Tree